Bedside ultrasound is a clinical skill that every emergency physician should master.

-During their first year, each resident will complete a one month ultrasound rotation.
+During their first year, each resident will complete a one-month ultrasound rotation.
 The primary experience consists of hands-on examination of emergency department patients.
-There will be hands-on ultrasound exams of emergency department patients and didactics for a minimum of 40 hrs/wk.
+There will be hands-on ultrasound exams of emergency department patients and didactics for a minimum of 40 hours a week.
 There will be a minimum of 40 hours of imaging and didactics per week during the 4-week rotation.
 Both indicated and non-indicated exams will be performed.
 Residents will therefore image a variety of pathologic conditions and gain experiences with normal sonographic anatomy and variations.

 Clinical experiences include: